-18. Defendant Professional Probation Services, Inc. ("PPS") is a foreign corporation incorporated in Georgia.
-Defendant PPS has been doing business in Jefferson County, Alabama, during all times relevant to this action, pursuant to a contract executed with a former Municipal Court judge, and approved by the Mayor of Gardendale, to provide "probation" services for the City and to collect probation fees for PPS as well as fines, restitution, and court costs for the
+- 19. Defendant Professional Probation Services, Inc. ("PPS") is a foreign corporation incorporated in Georgia.
+Defendant PPS has been doing business in Jefferson County, Alabama, during all times relevant to this action, pursuant to the Contract, executed by a former Municipal Court judge, and approved by the Mayor of Gardendale, to provide "probation" services for the City and to collect probation fees for PPS as well as fines, restitution, and court costs for the Municipal Court. - 20.
+Defendant Municipal Court Judge Kenneth Gomany (the "Judge" or "Gomany") is a judge for the Gardendale Municipal Court (the "Municipal Court") and serves in this capacity for the Municipal Court within Jefferson County, Alabama.
+He is sued in his official capacity. - 21.

-Municipal Court.

-- 19. Defendant Municipal Court Judge Kenneth Gomany (the "Judge" or "Gomany") is a judge for the Gardendale Municipal Court (the "Municipal Court") and serves in this capacity for the Municipal Court within Jefferson, County, Alabama.
-He is sued in his official capacity. - 20.
 Defendant City of Gardendale (the "City" or "Gardendale") is a municipal corporation located within Jefferson County, Alabama.